mmomtchev/Forez/README.md

 #### Death

-The fact that Guy of Forez could write a will - the one from 1241 - the day before his death, indicates that he indeed died from a long illness.
+The fact that Guy of Forez could write a will - the one from 1241 - the day or two days before his death, indicates that he indeed died from a long illness.

+The original document from 1241 is not well preserved and some parts of it are missing.
+One can find a partial transcription in [#12], page 46 which indeed starts with:

+"In nomine sancte et in[*dividue Trinitiatis, e*]go Guido comes Nivernensis et Forensis" (*extrapolated part*).
+As Guy IV of Forez is the only Forez who is also count of Nevers, this is clearly his will.
+The will also mentions being written Apulia with the town of Castellaneta being extrapolated from the missing text by the authors of the 1867 edition.
+The will is written on cotton paper which was widely used in Naples during this period ([#12], page 47).

 According to #11, page 167, it is Princess Mahault who organizes the transport of his coffin from Italy.